TiagoRibeiro25/Easy-Wallet-BE/README.md

 4. Create a .env file, add the variables in the .env.example file and fill them with your own values.

-5. Have a PostgreSQL database and Redis database running (or use the provided docker-compose file)
+5. Have a PostgreSQL database running (or use the provided docker-compose file)

 6. Run the project